 - Adequate care standards not being provided – before, during or after birth.

-If it can be proven that the cause of your child’s cerebral palsy was due to medical negligence, you may be entitled to compensation which can improve your child’s quality of life, as well as yours.
+If it can be proven that the cause of your child’s cerebral palsy was due to medical negligence, you may be entitled to cerebral palsy compensation which can improve your child’s quality of life, as well as yours.

-We know that raising a child with cerebral palsy can be physically, emotionally and financially demanding, but you don’t have to face it alone, and in cases where negligence is accepted or established, substantial, life-long support can be secured.
+We know that raising a child with cerebral palsy can be physically, emotionally and financially demanding, but you don’t have to face it alone, and in cases where medical negligence is accepted or established, substantial, life-long support can be secured.

 At Hudgell Solicitors, we offer free legal advice to families affected by CP so they can find out the truth about what happened and understand why.